 Safely Store Your Crossbow When Not In Use

 Proper crossbow storage is about avoiding three things: moisture, heat and physical damage.
 Moisture and heat can cause rust and rot on the bowstring and cables.
 And physical damage, well, it can break your crossbow, possibly beyond repair.

 To avoid all of this, it's best to store the crossbow in a case.
 A soft-shell case is fine, but for long storage periods such as those in the offseason, a hard-shell case is better at preventing physical damage if something falls on it, you drop it, etc.

 Once in the case, store the crossbow in a cool dry place, keeping in mind that most sheds and garages get too hot and too damp for such a fine-tuned machine.

-Vigilant crossbow maintenance improves the life of your weapon and its effectiveness in the field.
+It doesn't matter if you have a starter crossbow or a high end model, vigilant crossbow maintenance improves the life of your weapon and its effectiveness in the field.
 Since this will save you time and money in the long run, it's worth the investment to learn, remember and employ these maintenance practices.